derb12/pybaselines/docs/algorithms/polynomial.rst

 ~~~~~~~~~~~~

 Thresholding is an iterative method that first fits the data using
-traditional least-squares, and then sets the next iteration's fit data
+traditional least-squares and then sets the next iteration's data-to-fit
 as the element-wise minimum between the current data and the current fit.
-The figure below illustrates the iterative thresholding.
+The figure below illustrates this iterative thresholding.

 .. plot::
    :align: center